337-989-1212

 • Hidden

-That’s why the wreck lawyers at The Law Offices of Blaine Barrilleaux have broken down the questions you can and should consider asking anyone involved in your car accident.
+That’s why the lawyers at The Law Offices of Blaine Barrilleaux have broken down the car accident questions you can and should consider asking anyone involved in your car accident.

 Information you should ask for - The other drivers’ names, license numbers, license plate numbers, addresses, and phone numbers. - The insurance provider of all drivers involved. - Statements, names, and contact information of any witnesses. - Photos of the accident scene, any damage to the vehicles, and any injuries you sustained during the crash.